ohata-toast/RCS-Bizmessage/en/console-guide.md

 * Only sender numbers with an ‘Approved’ status are available.

 ### Retrieve Template
 You have to register the template in the RCS Biz Center.
-You can check the pre-registration in [Preparations Before Delivery].
+You can check the pre-registration in [Preparations Before Delivery](./pre-send-guide).

 * Once the brand linkage is complete, you can look up the list of templates registered with the brand.
 * If you select the brand you want from the drop box, you can retrieve the list of templates registered with that brand.